-DASH is proposing to improve weekday peak headways on Line 104 from every 30 minutes to every 20 minutes, which would restore pre-COVID service levels on this route.
+In future years, DASH is proposing to restore current weekday service levels on Line 104 and improve weekday peak headways to every 20 minutes, which would restore pre-COVID service levels on this route.
 This improvement was identified in the 2022 Alexandria Transit Vision Plan but was not implemented due to fiscal constraints and the slow post-pandemic recovery of weekday peak ridership levels due to increased teleworking.